Using Apocalypse World to Outline and Draft Your Own RPG

 In Part 3, I dive back into Apocalypse World’s basic moves.
 I go through them one by one to talk about how and why they work the way they do.

 In Part 4, I talk about playbooks, by request.
 What are they, do you want them in your game, and what are the alternatives?

 Reminder: The Goal is to Create a Playable Outline

 The process of game design for me is intensely iterative: a first stab, then play & revise, play & revise, play & revise.
 Eventually, after enough iterative cycles, I can make a full draft.
 Then comes more play and revision as I take the game public, and only once all of those cycles are done do I go on to finish the game for release.

-So this article is about only that first goal: to make something you can try.
+So this series is about only that first goal: to make something you can try.
 The rest of the process, the vast bulk of the process, we’ll have to take up another time.